General and Family Dentist in Fargo, ND

 Tooth Extractions

-You and Dr. Ristvedt may determine that you need a tooth extraction for any number of reasons.
-Some teeth are extracted because they are severely decayed; others may have advanced periodontal disease, or have broken in a way that cannot be repaired.
-Other teeth may need removal because they are poorly positioned in the mouth (such as impacted teeth), or in preparation for orthodontic treatment.
+You and Dr. Ristvedt at your dependable family dentist in Fargo, ND may determine that you need a tooth extraction for any number of reasons.
+Some teeth are extracted because they're severely decayed; others may have advanced periodontal disease or have broken in a way that can't be repaired.
+Other teeth may need removal because they're poorly positioned in the mouth (such as impacted teeth) or in preparation for orthodontic treatment.

 The removal of a single tooth can lead to problems related to your chewing ability, problems with your jaw joint, and shifting teeth, which can have a major impact on your dental health.